Epidemiology Faculty Research

 Faculty Contact: Akira Sekikawa, MD, MPH, PhD

-• Training Grant: Cardiovascular Disease Epidemiology Training Program.
-Designed to train individuals in cardiovascular epidemiology based on a pathophysiological understanding and experiential learning to thereby help develop in the future better prevention strategies.
-The Training Program is organized around three Research Cores: 1) subclinical atherosclerosis, 2) biostatistics/epidemiological methods and 3) cardiology, grounded in six areas of strength (i) vascular aging, (ii) women’s health, (iii) high risk & international populations, (iv) nutrition & environment, (v) physical activity and (vi) psychosocial factors.
-To address challenges and opportunities which epidemiological research faces, our Training Program is updated by introducing Big Data including but not limited to omics and electronic health data, mobile Health, and Cross-Cohort Collaboration components for which we have rich faculty expertise.
-This will position our trainees to be independent cardiovascular epidemiologists in multidisciplinary research setting competent in traditional and novel epidemiological methods in CVD.
+Training Grant: Cardiovascular Disease Epidemiology Training Program.
+The program's philosophy is to provide a core foundation of didactic training in Cardiovascular Epidemiology with strong methodological and quantitative skills, customized to the experience and background of each trainee.
+The Training Program is organized around three research cores: 1) subclinical atherosclerosis, 2) biostatistics/epidemiological methods and 3) cardiology grounded in six areas of strength (i) vascular aging, (ii) women's health, (iii) high risk & international populations, (iv) nutrition & environment, (v) physical activity and (vi) psychosocial factors.
+To address novel opportunities in epidemiological research, our Program incorporates experiences for trainees in using Big Data, electronic health record, omics and mobile health for which we have rich faculty expertise.

 Clinical Trials & Methods